aseempatni/lollypop/README.md

 - Better search/playlist interface
 - Extract covers from files (is mutagen able?)
 - Add an gsetting option to add more music path
-- Make notifications works in Unity/KDE/...
+- Missing covers in notify-osd

 Patchs are welcome ;)